Local Notes - User Guide

 Sharing a Note

-- Share as text - Sends the note details (place name, note type, star rating, note text, template data, address, phone number, website, visit date, and a short Google Maps link) via any app.
-Includes a "Shared from Local Notes" footer.
+From a note's view screen, you can share it in several ways: - Share as text - Sends the note details (place name, note type, star rating, note text, template data, address, phone number, website, visit date, and a short Google Maps link) via any app.
+Includes a "Shared from Local Notes" footer. - Share as CSV - Exports the single note as a CSV file - Share as PDF - Exports as a formatted PDF (Pro only) - Copy to Google Review - Formats the note for pasting into a Google Maps review - Copy to Yelp Review - Formats the note for pasting into a Yelp review

 Place Data Refresh